 Making your research publications openly available enables researchers, students, policy makers, and the public worldwide to read and benefit from immediate, reliable, and practical information to help address today’s problems, inform the community, and inspire future research.
-UC’s Open Access Policies empower researchers to make their scholarly articles freely available to the public in eScholarship, UC’s open access repository.
+UC’s Open Access Policies empower researchers to make their scholarly articles freely available to the public in eScholarship, UC’s open access repository and publishing platform.

 Verify and deposit your publications in eScholarship

 Step 1.
 Log into the Publication Management System

 Once your article has been published and indexed, you’ll receive an email asking you to confirm your recent publication(s).
 Click the link in the email to log in and start your deposit.
 You can also go directly to https://oapolicy.universityofcalifornia.edu, choose your campus, and enter your campus login details to get started.

 Example email notification of new items available for deposit.

 Example login screen for a UC Irvine user.

 Step 2.
 Click "Claim your publications" or "Claim now" on the home page